Quantum channels and memory effects: Quantum Codes

 \section{Quantum Codes}

-Coding theory is the branch of information science which studies how to use {\it software} strategies to contrast the effect of an assigned noise source which is affecting a communication line or the components (memory elements) of a database.
+Coding theory is the branch of information science studying how to use {\it software} strategies to counteract the effect of an assigned noise source affecting a communication line or the components (memory elements) of a database.
 In a sense it can be described as the last resort which can be exploited once no further improvements can be obtained at the level of hardware engineering.